skip to content

 Seminars & classes

-A weekly seminar is held during the first two terms on topics across Computational Biology.
-These seminars help students to select an appropriate project.
+A fortnightly seminar is held during the first two terms on topics across Computational Biology.
+These seminars can help students to select an appropriate project.

 Lectures

-Typically 16 hours per module, with students taking eight modules.
+Typically, 24 hours per full module, with students taking six full modules, or equivalent.

 Practicals